Pornography in France: Child pornography

 Child pornography is illegal in France.
-The maximum penalty for using and distributing child pornography is 5 years imprisonment and a €75,000 fine.
+The maximum penalty for using and distributing child pornography is 7 years imprisonment and a €100,000 fine.

+In 31 October 2025, Shein who is a Chinese fashion company faced severe criticism over publishing the childlike sex doll that holds a teddy bear and pulled out from the website, but the French government are threatening to ban Shein if it re-appears again, company executives could also face 7 years in prison and a hefty fines.

 Film and pornography

 The rating system has caused controversy.
 In 2000, the sexually explicit and violent film Baise-moi was initially rated only as "restricted" by the French government.
 This classification was overturned by a Conseil d'État ruling in a lawsuit brought by associations supporting Christian and family values.

 Some movies are forbidden to minors under 18, without the X-rating, like Baise-moi, Ken Park and Saw 3, so that these movies can be viewed in theaters and not attract VAT.

 Sexual abuse

-The French pornography industry systematically uses violence against women.
-According to a report Hell behind the scenes presented by four French senators Annick Billon, Laurence Rossignol, Alexandra Borchio-Fontimp and Laurence Cohen.
+It has been alleged that the pornography industry in France systematically uses violence against women.
+According to a 2022 report Hell behind the scenes presented by four French senators Annick Billon, Laurence Rossignol, Alexandra Borchio-Fontimp and Laurence Cohen.
+It contained claims such as 'Sexual, physical and verbal abuse is widespread in porn,” write the authors, who consider it systemic.
+The violence is “not faked, but very real for the women who are filming.'
 They also argued for proper judicial process about this matter.